mgiessing/bcn-lab-2084/README.md

 oc get routes llama-service -o jsonpath='{.spec.host}'
 ```

-Get the URL and open in the browser.
+_Get the URL and open in the browser._

-You can ask any question you like, but keep in mind we're using a small model (although contradicotry to the term "Large Language Model") and there are more powerful models out there.
+_You can ask any question you like, but keep in mind we're using a small model (although contradicotry to the term "Large Language Model") and there are more powerful models out there._

 ## Part 2: Enhance with RAG using Milvus & LangChain

-In the second part we will create a vector database (Milvus) that we'll be using for indexing data.
+In the second part we will create a vector database (Milvus) that we'll be using for indexing a sample PDF file.

 ### 2.1 Deploy Milvus